NickOcaz/Vault-of-the-Surreal/README.md

 ## AI-Prompted Image Generation

 Using AI prompting for image generation, I aimed to create a hero image that captured the essence of 80s-style horror comic books.
 After experimenting with several AI-generated suggestions, we found the perfect image that embodied the retro horror aesthetic we desired.
 However, to make the image more usable for the website, I needed to manipulate it further in Gimp image software.
 This involved adjusting colors, enhancing details, and ensuring it seamlessly integrated with our site's design, ultimately resulting in a visually striking hero image that sets the tone for "Vault of the Surreal."

-## Tools and Technologies used

-* Balsamiq - Wireframe design
-* Gimp - Image design and manipulation

 ## Problem Statement